fengyanshi/fengyanshi.github.io/setup.rst

 * --DCARTESIAN: Cartesian version, otherwise Spherical version
 * --DINTEL: if INTEL compiler is used, this option can make use of FPORT for the RAND() function
 * --DCRAY: for CRAY RAND() and system commands
-* --DMIXING: include Smagorinsky mixing.
 * --DCOUPLING: nesting mode.
-* --DMANNING: Using Manning coefficient for friction calculation.
+* --DVESSLE: include shipwake module
 * CPP: path to CPP directory.
 * FC: Fortran compiler.